BrightcoveOS/android-player-samples/README.md

 The Android sample app projects in this repository can be inserted directly into Android Studio and subsequently executed or simulated.
 This version of the sample apps supports the latest Brightcove SDK and plugins.
 The following sample apps are included:

-## Brightcove ExoPlayer 2 sample apps:
+## Brightcove ExoPlayer sample apps:

-### Important Notes about the ExoPlayer 2 sample apps
+### An important note about the ExoPlayer sample apps
-1. The ExoPlayer sample apps on the master branch only support Google ExoPlayer 2.
+The ExoPlayer sample apps on the master branch only support Google ExoPlayer 2.10.8, which is the currently supported version of ExoPlayer with the Brightcove Native SDK for Android.
-2. The Brightcove SDK using ExoPlayer v2 supports all features previously supported by ExoPlayer v1, including the following:
-   * VOD video formats: Mpeg-DASH, HLS, HLSe, MP4
-   * WebVTT Closed Captions
-   * Multiple Audio Track videos
-   * Client-side advertising with Google IMA and FreeWheel
-   * Live video, and Live video with DVR
-   * Server-side Ad Insertion
-   * DRM with Widevine Modular
-   * Offline playback of clear and DRM-protected content
-   * Playback in Android TV and Fire TV.
-   * Video 360 playback
-   * Omniture analytics.

-3. Please visit [Migrating Exoplayer 2 framework](https://support.brightcove.com/migrating-exoplayer-2-framework) for more information.

-### Brightcove sample apps using ExoPlayer 2
+### Brightcove sample apps using ExoPlayer

 * [360 Video Sample app](https://github.com/BrightcoveOS/android-player-samples/tree/master/brightcove-exoplayer/360VideoSampleApp/): This app shows how to use the Brightcove ExoPlayer to play 360 videos.